urklc/urklc.github.io/english/_posts/2019-12-26-Using protocols that have associated type requirements as a generic constraint.md

 author: Uğur Kılıç
 ---

+> **Note:** This post was written in 2019 and discusses Swift's handling of protocols with associated types.
+While the fundamental concepts remain relevant, Swift has evolved significantly since then with improvements to opaque types, type erasure patterns and protocol handling.
+This content provides historical context on how Swift previously handled such issues and how the language has evolved.
+For current best practices, consider exploring Swift's modern opaque return types and improved protocol capabilities.

 Whenever you go beyond classical protocol oriented programming practices, and use protocols for a variety of functionality across your code; you face this noted error with Swift.
 Next, you suddenly change most of your implementation or try to workaround it by searching solutions online.

 I guess understanding the reasoning behind this error leads to better software design before implementation.
 Let's say we have a `Comparable` protocol as: